Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Case Study

+To fit the model, we partition the data into training and testing sets by selecting three out of the four available blocks for training.
+The selection of this number of blocks is to ensure a more comprehensive representation of the inherent variability across blocks.
+The remaining block is used for validation, resulting in 4,776 observations for training and 1,592 for testing.
+Therefore, we have $V = 4$, $B_1 = 85$ genotypes, $B_2 = 17$ environments, $B_3 = 10$ years and $B_4 = 3$ blocks.
+Assuming that there is little prior information for hyperparameter specification, we follow a non-informative approach, with $a_0 = a_1 = 0.1$.
+To input the number of $Q$ terms, we run the model with $Q = \{1, 2, 3,4\}$.
+The model is fitted with three Markov chains, 4,000 iterations per chain, discarding 2,000 and a thinning rate of two.

+We compare our BAMMIT approach prediction performance with traditional AMMI, AMBARTI and a Bayesian factorial model.
+For the AMBARTI model, we consider 50 trees, 1000 iterations as burn-in and 1000 iterations as post burn-in.
+The fitted Bayesian factorial model we use follows the same priors assumed for the BAMMIT model.
+We define the model structure as:

+We note that this model no longer parameterises the interactions in a latent tensor space (as our models do) and so uses a far greater number of parameters.
+Since we only evaluate our model on out of sample data the comparison between these approaches remains valid.

-We are interested in answering some specific questions.
+In addition to evaluating the model's performance in terms of prediction, we are interested in answering some specific questions.
 Initially, when fixing the year and block effect, we would like to know which genotype has the best performance, in which environment, and also which environment provides the highest yield.
-When considering all the variables, we investigated which year and block had the best performance.
-One of the main tasks is to understand how accurate our predictions are and to examine the uncertainty associated with the answers from the previous questions.
-As an extension to the model, we include additional structure to the time component of the model by adding autoregressive terms in \textit{year}.
+When considering all the variables, we investigate which year has the best performance.
+Subsequently we explore the interactions between these variables to find potential year/environment/genotype combinations which provide optimal or sub-optimal yield performance.